elifesciences-publications/MagC/Readme.md

+### This code is associated with the paper from Templier, "MagC, magnetic collection of ultrathin sectionsfor volumetric correlative light and electron microscopy". eLife, 2019. http://dx.doi.org/10.7554/eLife.45696

 # Platforms
 Windows  - for all steps except Linux for after LM-EM registration (for exports to render and Neuroglancer)
 Linux - should work too but currently untested (probably to adjust: call to concorde linkern for reordering, maybe add some fc.cleanLinuxPath to problematic paths with trakEM)